This page was last updated on February 5, 2021

 - adjusting work shifts to decrease the number of employees in maintenance shops/offices at the same time

 - sanitizing tools, equipment, and vehicles after use

 - providing more laptops so employees don’t have to share computers

-- Contractors performing work at Parks-owned sites are required to update and implement Health and Safety Plans to reflect COVID-19 prevention measures.
+- Contractors performing work at Parks-owned sites and concessionaires and other vendors are required to update and implement Health and Safety Plans to reflect COVID-19 prevention measures.

 When will you resume full operations?

 We are taking a phased approach to re-opening, consistent with the state’s Healthy Washington – Roadmap to Recovery Plan and based on limited operational capacity due to COVID safety protocols.
 As of February 1, King County (Puget Sound region) is in Phase 2.